The Dark Side of Social Media Algorithms | How They Control What You See

 - Social media was created to connect people, but somehow along the way it started breaking

 people inside.
-How the mental health taking place?
+How is the mental health taking place?

 - Constant comparison